Taapeli/isotammi-addons/source/SuperTool/README.md

 This tool works in the Gramps versions 5.x and later.
 It will be installed in the "Isotammi tools" submenu under the Tools menu.

 The tool allows arbitrary Python code so it can also be used to modify the database.

-See [CHANGELOG](CHANGELOG.md) for changes in version 1.1.0.
+Or just to experiment with Python code.

 ## User interface